 Buteo jamaicensis

-Gill and Donsker (2020), Pyle (2008), and Wheeler (2003) treat “kriderii” as a pale morph of borealis, which we follow, hereinafter “Krider’s”.
+Gill et al (2022), Pyle (2008), and Wheeler (2003) treat “kriderii” as a pale morph of borealis, which we follow, hereinafter “Krider’s”.
 We include the northern subspecies abieticola (Todd 1950, Wheeler 2003, Liguori and Sullivan 2014).
-As pointed out by Gill and Donsker (2020), harlani may be specifically distinct (see harlani account below).
+As pointed out by Gill et al (2022), harlani may be specifically distinct but Gill et al (2022) retain it as a subspecies (see harlani account below).

 Many wintering birds are dark morphs; Rosche (1994) indicated that in some years these outnumber pale morphs in the Keith Co area.
 A total of 93 birds in Dodge Co 30 Dec 2007 and Sarpy Co 7 Jan 2008 included five harlani, 11 dark morphs, and one rufous morph.

 Occasionally white (leucistic or possibly albinistic) birds are reported, usually in migration, but one was paired with a normally plumaged bird in central Nebraska 31 Mar 2010.
-An apparent near albino (red eye, “touch of red” in tail) in Frontier Co 4 Dec 2016 was likely the same bird that had been wintering there for 6-8 years (T.J.
+An apparent near-albino (red eye, “touch of red” in tail) in Frontier Co 4 Dec 2016 was likely the same bird that had been wintering there for 6-8 years (T.J.
 Walker, personal communication).

 Red-tailed (Eastern Red-tailed) Hawk